BridgesUNCC/bridgesAPI/doc/d3updates.md

 b) Same issues fixed in array (1d, 2d, 3d), tree (bst.js), shape collection
 (collectionv2.js, which is the one that is being used)

+3. Gallery code is done in index.js (horrible name), gallery/{gallery.js, user_gallery.js}

+index.js is responsible for setting up the gallery, aided by a bunch of css style files under  ../css/*.css

+Right now the fixed tooltip is not showing up since the code in the gallery folder is not getting executed at all.
+Not sure how thats called.